About Tony

 The role went to Laurie Beechman, who would in 1984, as a replacement player, step into another Lloyd Webber musical, "Cats," in the role of Grizabella.
 (The character sings the famous "Memory.")
 Her work in "Joseph" earned her a Tony nomination for best featured actress in a musical.

-“We found Laurie Beechman with the soaring, searing voice and we had it made,” Mr. Tanner wrote.
+"We found Laurie Beechman with the soaring, searing voice and we had it made."

-Laurie Beechman as the Narrator and Bill Hutton as Joseph in the 1982 Broadway production of “Joseph and the Amazing Technicolor Dreamcoat,” directed and choreographed by Mr. Tanner.
+Laurie Beechman as the Narrator and Bill Hutton as Joseph in the 1982 Broadway production of "Joseph and the Amazing Technicolor Dreamcoat," directed and choreographed by Tony Tanner.